-Day 1: You will come to the centre for an assessment, have some refreshments, select a suitable horse and go riding in the North Antrim Hills with weather permitting, views over almost all of Northern Ireland, parts of Southern Ireland and across the sea to Scotland.
+Day 1 – Flexible starting time: You will come to the centre for an assessment, have some refreshments, select a suitable horse and go riding in the North Antrim Hills with weather permitting, views over almost all of Northern Ireland, parts of Southern Ireland and across the sea to Scotland.
 The ride will last approximately 5/6 hours.

-Day 2: You will travel 10 miles to the coastal village of Ballintoy where you will spend approximately 5 / 6 hours riding on the North Coast and taking in the renowned beach of Whitepark Bay, lunch at the Red Door Cottage Tea Room and finishing the day by riding in the hills overlooking the quaint seaside village of Ballintoy, the Game of Thrones film locations of Ballintoy Harbour and Larrybane beside the famous Carrick a Rede rope bridge while looking out over the sea to Rathlin Island, the Mull of Kintyre in Scotland and the Western Isles of Scotland.
+Day 2 – Start time approx. 8 30am (can be flexible): Begin the day at the coastal village of Ballintoy where you will spend approximately 6 / 7 hours riding on the North Coast and taking in the renowned beach of Whitepark Bay, lunch at the Red Door Cottage Tea Room and finishing the day by riding in the hills overlooking the quaint seaside village of Ballintoy, the Game of Thrones film locations of Ballintoy Harbour and Larrybane beside the famous Carrick a Rede rope bridge while looking out over the sea to Rathlin Island, the Mull of Kintyre in Scotland and the Western Isles of Scotland.

 This two day riding adventure begins at the McKinley family farm located in the beautiful County Antrim countryside.
 This magnificent hilltop farm is surrounded by 1,000 acres of rolling hills, lush with grass and dotted with white, fluffy sheep.
 As you make your way up the long, scenic driveway, it soon becomes clear, this isn’t any ordinary “Irish Farm”.

 On arrival Mr. McKinley, members of the Bespoke Equestrian Ireland (BEI) team an “Lanna” the resident farm dog will greet you with a warm, genuine welcome!
-Before heading to the stables, we’ll make our way to the converted loft above to enjoy fresh-baked scones and tea, listen to fascinating stories & history of the area from your host and exciting details of the day’s ride.
-We’ll head to the barn for a stable tour and to meet the team of horses and if you wish, you can assist with grooming and tacking.
+Before heading to the stables, we’ll make our way to the converted loft above to enjoy fresh-baked scones and tea, then we will take a stable tour to meet the team of horses and, if you wish, you can assist with grooming and tacking.
 After selecting a horse and a riding assessment you will hit the trail, riding out into the wilderness of the North Antrim Hills, we will make your way across verdant pasturelands, crossing a stream or two before climbing up onto the moorland above the farm to take in a sweeping 5-county view of Northern Ireland and as far away as counties Donegal, Derry, Tyrone and Fermanagh!

 As we ride higher and further out into the Antrim Hills to the summit called “Croaghan” we will have a 360-degree panoramic view of all of these locations opening before us.